Maureen Duffy: Non-fiction

 Duffy's literary biography of Aphra Behn (1977) led to rediscovery of the 17th-century playwright, the first woman to earn a living by writing, and established fresh facts about her life.
 Duffy has also edited Behn's plays and her novel Love Letters Between a Nobleman and His Sister, and written introductions to other works of hers.

-Duffy's other non-fiction includes The Erotic World of Faery (1972), a Freudian study of eroticism in faery fantasy literature; Inherit the Earth, (1979) a social history of her family and their roots in Thaxstead, Essex; a biography of the composer Henry Purcell (1995); and a historical survey of how myths of English identity came to develop: England: The Making of the Myth (2001).
+Her other non-fiction includes The Erotic World of Faery (1972), a Freudian study of eroticism in faery fantasy literature; Inherit the Earth (1979), a social history of her family and their roots in Thaxted, Essex; a biography of the composer Henry Purcell (1995); and a historical survey of how myths of English identity came to develop: England: The Making of the Myth (2001).

 Writing style

 Duffy's work is often framed by Freudian ideas and Greek mythology.
 Her writing is distinctive for using contrasting voices or streams of consciousness, often including the perspectives of outsiders.
 Her novels have been linked to a European literary tradition of exploring reality through the use of language and questioning, rather than traditional linear narrative.
 James Joyce in particular and Modernism in general are influences, as is Joyce Cary.
 "Duffy has inspired many other writers and proved that the English novel need not be realistic and domestic, but can be fantastical, experimental and political."
 Her writing in all forms is noted for an "eye for detail and ear for language". and "powerful intense imagery".

 Her early plays often depict working-class life with humour and evocative language.
 She joined the Royal Court writers' group at a time when the social realist school of such playwrights as John Osborne and Arnold Wesker was transforming British drama.
 Some of her plays have been described as "anarchic... dealing with taboo subjects... 'total theater' reminiscent of the ideas of Antonin Artaud and Jean Genet, employing Brechtian techniques."
 Jean-Paul Sartre has also had an influence.

 Duffy's affinity to London, present and past, and its cosmopolitan inhabitants often features in her writing, which celebrates diversity, regardless of class, nationality, ethnicity, gender, sexuality or species.
-She advocates "an ethic of compassion" towards human and animal rights.
+She advocated "an ethic of compassion" towards human and animal rights.